NateWr/business-profile/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1 =
+This major update adds support for multiple locations, refactors the codebase to follow WP coding guidelines, and adds several templates and helper functions for customization.

 = 1.0.9 =
 This update fixes wp-cli compatibility and adds a number of useful development filters/features for interacting with the map objects.